 Placing the earbuds in her ears, Brianna turns on the device and calls a song up from the playlist: “California Gurls” by Katy Perry.
 Brianna has the volume turned up too high; it’s enough to make Nate even antsier.

 INT.
 DINER/KITCHEN — DAY

 Nate is at the grill, working hard to keep up with the steady stream of orders which keep coming in, wiping a sheen of sweat from his face on a sleeve before it can drip into the meals he’s preparing.

 EXT.
 BUS STOP — DINER — DAY

 The work day has come to an end.
-Both Nathaniel and Brianna stand waiting for the bus.
+Both Nate and Brianna stand waiting for the bus.
 They exchange a short, uncomfortable glance and smile.